huggingface/blog/leaderboard-artificial-analysis.md

 ## Highlights (May 2024, see the leaderboard for the latest)

 - The language models market has exploded in complexity over the last year.
-Launches that have shaken up the market just within the last two months include proprietary models like Anthropic's Claude 3 series and open models such as Databricks' DBRX, Mistral's Mixtral 8x22B and Meta's Llama 3.
+Launches that have shaken up the market just within the last two months include proprietary models like Anthropic's Claude 3 series and open models such as Databricks' DBRX, Cohere's Command R Plus, Google's Gemma, Microsoft's Phi-3, Mistral's Mixtral 8x22B and Meta's Llama 3.
 - Price and speed vary considerably between models and providers.
 From Claude 3 Opus to Llama 3 8B, there is a 300x pricing spread - that's more than two orders of magnitude!
 - API providers have increased the speed of launching models.
 Within 48 hours, 7 providers were offering the Llama 3 models.
 Speaking to the demand for new, open-source models and the competitive dynamics between API providers.
 - Key models to highlight across quality segments: